Greek fire: Effectiveness and countermeasures

 Although the destructiveness of Greek fire is indisputable, it did not make the Byzantine navy invincible.
 It was not, in the words of naval historian John Pryor, a "ship-killer" comparable to the naval ram, which, by then, had fallen out of use.
-While Greek fire remained a potent weapon, its limitations were significant when compared to more traditional forms of artillery: in its siphōn-deployed version, it had a limited range, and it could be used safely only in a calm sea and with favourable wind conditions.
+While Greek fire remained a potent weapon, its limitations were significant when compared to more traditional forms of artillery: in its siphōn-deployed version, it had a limited range, and it could be used safely only in a calm sea and with favorable wind conditions.

 The Muslim navies eventually adapted themselves to it by staying out of its effective range and devising methods of protection such as felt or hides soaked in vinegar.

-Nevertheless it was still a decisive weapon in many battles.
+Nevertheless, it was still a decisive weapon in many battles.
 John Julius Norwich wrote: "It is impossible to exaggerate the importance of Greek fire in Byzantine history."